 8. The validity period of the written confirmation is limited to a period of two (2) months as from the date of its signature which implies that the Beneficiary is not allowed to introduce a request for activation of the TV Service and/or Broadband Service after the validity period of the written confirmation on which the request is based.
 In addition, the written confirmation is not longer valid after a deactivation asked by the End User or after a deactivation caused by the occurrence of one of the reasons mentioned below.
 In case the Beneficiary would reintroduce a new request after such deactivation, the Beneficiary should be in possession of a new written confirmation signed by the User.

-10. As soon as the TV Service and/or the Broadband Service is effectively activated, will change the status of the Order.
+10. As soon as the TV Service and/or the Broadband Service is effectively activated, Wyre will change the status of the Order.
 The Beneficiary can check that the requested TV Service or Broadband Service is in service via the Webapplication.

-11. All exchange of information between and the Beneficiary related to the TV Service or the Broadband Service activation takes place through the Web Application.
+11. All exchange of information between Wyre and the Beneficiary related to the TV Service or the Broadband Service activation takes place through the Web Application.

 12. The TV Service or the Broadband Service can be ceased for one of the following reasons: